2023 Solar Incentives Guide for Bessemer, AL - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
 The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.
+The ITC allows you to claim a tax credit for a predetermined percentage of the cost of your solar system.

-In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-The Clean Energy Credit re-raises the credit up to 30% for solar systems installed between 2022 and 2032.
-After 2032, the credit percentage will decrease slightly each year until the program expires in 2035.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
 Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 More information about the new Inflation Reduction Act can be found here.
-Your local Bessemer solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local Bessemer solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

-Rebates, tax credits and more might be provided at multiple levels.
-On top of federal solar incentives, there are often state and local ones as well.
-These incentives may be distributed by the Alabama government, or by your county or municipality.
-Some incentives may be ongoing, while others are available for a limited time.
+Tax credits, rebates and more can be provided at multiple levels.
+In addition to federal solar incentives, there are often state and local ones, too.
+Some incentives are ongoing, while others might only be available for a limited time.
+They may be given by the Alabama government, or by your county or municipality.

 Next Steps for Installing Solar in Bessemer